Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 🔴 **Rule 1: For those with no diabetes type-specific codes, clinicians need to investigate what type of diabetes (if any) the patient has been diagnosed with.
 The number of people with this issue depends on the codelist used to identify those with diabetes; it seems likely that some codes which appear to be diabetes-specific are also used in those without diabetes.**

+For downstream data processing we have separated those in the 'unspecified' group with and without a PRIMIS diabetes code.

 &nbsp;